Product

 • Raises the risk of chronic conditions like diabetes, heart disease, and osteoporosis

-The introduction of GLP‑1 receptor agonists (e.g., semaglutide and tirzepatide) has amplified this concern.
-These medications are highly effective for weight loss, but their appetite-suppressing effect often leads to lower protein intake, which accelerates lean mass loss.
+The rise of GLP-1 receptor agonists (e.g., semaglutide and tirzepatide) has amplified this concern.
+These medications are highly effective for weight reduction, but their strong appetite-suppressing effects can reduce protein intake.
+Without proper monitoring, that calorie deficit may accelerate lean muscle loss alongside fat.

-The result?
-Many patients would lose 15–20% of their body weight in a year.
-For those with obesity or metabolic syndrome, these medications are life-changing.
+GLP-1 medications have shown remarkable results, with many patients losing 15–20% of their body weight within a year.
+For individuals with obesity or metabolic syndrome, these outcomes can be life-changing.

 But there’s a hidden danger.
-Studies show that up to 40% of weight lost can come from lean mass if no countermeasures are in place.
+Recent research summarized in Nature Reviews Endocrinology reported that up to 40 percent of total weight lost during GLP-1 therapy may come from lean mass in the absence of nutrition and exercise interventions.
 Losing muscle compromises metabolic health and elevates the risk of weight regain post-medication.
+That means the number on the scale may look impressive, but the quality of the weight loss could actually undermine long-term health.

 “I can monitor them and make sure they’re not losing too much weight.
 The right combination of exercise, protein, and monitoring them closely during their weight loss is very key — and the InBody is just essential.”